We are a graduate-student run seminar showcasing special topics in geometry and topology at large. Talks in this seminar often involve

 present something interesting to share among friends.
 After all, the best way to learn something is to teach it!

-We meet on Mondays, 1:00 to 1:50 PM, in Lincoln Hall 1027.
+We meet on Friday, 1:00 to 1:50 PM, in Altgeld Hall 241.

 Recent Talks